 SET/SH/BT/C203.
 CHEMISTRY Course Objective Apply the electrochemical principles in batteries, understand the fundamentals of corrosion.
 Analysis of water for its various parameters and its significance in industrial and Applications.
-Analyze microscopic chemistry in terms of atomic, molecular orbitals and Intermolecular for Analysis of major chemical reactions that are used in the synthesis of molecules.
+Analyze microscopic chemistry in terms of atomic, molecular orbitals and Intermolecular for the Analysis of major chemical reactions that are used in the synthesis of molecules.
 Understand the chemistry of various fuels and their combustion.
-Course Outcomes Student should be able to: Describe and understand the operation of electrochemical systems for the production energy, i.e. batteries.
-Explain the mode by which potable water is produced through the processes of screen Straining, aeration, coagulation and flocculation, sedimentation, flotation, filtration and disir Recognize that molecular orbital theory is a method used by chemists to determine the energlectron in a molecule as well as its geometry.
-Demonstrate an ability to design, implement, and evaluate the results of experimentation standard scientific methodologies such as hypothesis formulation and testing.
-Understand and analyze the combustion mechanisms of various fuels. ng, micro fection. rgy of the ion using Module Name Content No. of Hrs.
-Chemical Bonding Valence bond and molecular orbital theory.
+Course Outcomes Student should be able to: Describe and understand the operation of electrochemical systems for the production of energy, i.e. batteries.
+Explain the mode by which potable water is produced through the processes of screenin Straining, aeration, coagulation and flocculation, sedimentation, flotation, filtration and disinference.
+Module Name Content No. of Hrs.
+Advanced Theory of Chemical Bonding Valence bond and molecular orbital theory.
 Structure of NH 3 , H 2 O, SO 3 , PCl 5 , XeO 2 molecules.
 Types of linkages, Hybridization, Hydrogen bonding, Metallic bonding.
 4 Equilibrium on Reactivity Bronsted and Lewis Acids, pH, pka, pkb scale, buffer solution.
 4 Polymers Structures of the following polymers, viz, Natural and synthetic rubbers, Polyamide and Polyester fibres, polymethylmethacrylate, poly acrylonitrile and polystyrene.
 A brief account of conducting polymers (polypyrrole & polytiphene) & their applications.
-3 Complex Compounds Introduction, Valence bond and crystal field theory.
-4 Chemical Kinetics & Catalysis Order of reactions, Parallel and reversible reactions, Catalysis- homogeneous and heterogeneous catalysis, Characteristics of catalytic reactions, catalytic promoters and poisons, auto catalysis and negative catalysis.
+Complex Compounds Introduction, Valence bond and crystal field theory.
+Chemical Kinetics & Catalysis Order of reactions, Parallel and reversible reactions, Catalysis- homogeneous and heterogeneous catalysis, Characteristics of catalytic reactions, catalytic promoters and poisons, auto catalysis and negative catalysis.
 Activation energy of catalysis, intermediate compound formation theory and adsorption theory.
-3 Atmospheric Chemistry& Air Pollution Environment and ecology, environmental segments, structure and composition of atmosphere, radiation balance of earth and Green House Effect, formation and depletion of Ozone layer, chemical and photochemical reactions of various species in atmosphere, air pollution-sources, reactions and sinks for pollutants, acid rains and smog formation.
+Atmospheric Chemistry& Air Pollution compound formation theory and adsorption theory.
+Environment and ecology, environmental segments, structure and composition of atmosphere, radiation balance of earth and Green House Effect, formation and depletion of Ozone layer, chemical and photochemical reactions of various species in atmosphere, air pollution-sources, reactions and sinks for pollutants, acid rains and smog formation.
 Pollution control methods.
-5 Corrosion & Lubricants Introduction, causes of corrosion, theories of corrosion- direct chemical attack, electrochemical theory of corrosion, factors influencing corrosion, corrosion inhibitors, passivity, types of corrosions, protection from corrosion and protective coatings.
+Corrosion & Lubricants Introduction, causes of corrosion, theories of corrosion- direct chemical attack, electrochemical theory of corrosion, factors influencing corrosion, corrosion inhibitors, passivity, types of corrosions, protection from corrosion and protective coatings.
 Theory, classification and mechanism of lubrication.
-5 Water and Waste Water Chemistry Introduction, hardness of water, characteristics imparted by impurities, analysis of contaminants, treatment of water by Zeolite, L-S process, boiler feed water, waste water treatment.
-6 Fuels & Combustion Classification of fuels, non-conventional energy, biogas, biomass and solar energy, calorific value - gross and net, characteristics of good fuel, determination of calorific value, solid fuels, analysis of coal, liquid fuels.
-5 Stereochemistry of organic- compounds Mechanism of chemical reaction, Beckman, Hoffman, Reimer Tiemann, Cunnizzaro, Diels- Alder and Skraup synthesis.
+5 Water and Waste Water Chemistry Introduction hardness of water characteristics imparted by impurities analysis of Fuels & Combustion Classification of fuels, non-conventional energy, biogas, biomass and solar energy, calorific value - gross and net, characteristics of good fuel, determination of calorific value, solid fuels, analysis of coal, liquid fuels.
+5 Stereochemistry of organic- compounds Mechanism of chemical reaction, Beckman, Hoffman, Reimer Tiemann, Cunnizzaro, Diels-Alder and Skraup synthesis.
 3 Total No. of Hours 42 Textbooks Jain, Jain, "Engineering Chemistry".
 Sharma, Kumar, "Engineering Chemistry".